Summary of King, Warrior, Magician, Lover by Robert Moore and Douglas Gillette

 GREAT BOOK!

-The authors did a good job of explaining what archetypal images are, where they live in the mind, and how to access them.
+The authors explained well what archetypal images are, where they live in the mind, and how to access them.

 You realize how true the book is when you recognize your own crappy behavior as detailed by the authors.